t15k/t15k.github.io/_drafts/jupyter_ide.md

 fdf.show()
 ```

-# Done
+Done

-That's is.
+---

+That’s it!
 You should now have something that looks like this.

+![Jupyter Screenshot][done image]

+By the way.
+Here’s another external blog entry on the topic: get-started-pyspark-jupyter-guide-tutorial.

+[done image]: /assets/img/jupyter_screenshot.png